atcol/hielo/README.md

 # 🧊 Hielo

-A modern, native desktop application for visualizing Apache Iceberg table metadata and snapshot history.
+A modern, native desktop application for visualising Apache Iceberg table metadata and snapshot history.
 Built with Rust and Dioxus for performance and cross-platform compatibility.

 *Hielo* (Spanish for "ice") is a lightweight, fast tool for exploring your Iceberg tables.